thinkst/canarytools-docs/docs/canarytokens/gmail.md

       - name: emails
         required: false
         type: string
-        description: A comma separated list of the gmail addresses to insert the Canarytoken into.
+        description: A comma separated list of the Gmail addresses to insert the Canarytoken into.
       - name: users
         required: false
         type: string